john-e-moore/nfl/README.md

-Lakehouse ELT for NFL data using Docker, AWS Fargate, and CI/CD
+Lakehouse ELT for NFL data.
+Experimentation with containers and CI/CD.